 These are, of course, just suggestions and there are many ways optimize your content marketing choices to improve your bottom line.
 However you decide to parse it out, take the time to make sure you are sending the right message to the right people on the right channels.

 4. Do it All Yourself

 Content marketing is a tough job.
 It’s easy to feel overwhelmed.
-It’s a never-ending cycle of creation, curation, and promotion, with the avalanche of work ready to bury you if you aren’t constantly alert.
+It’s a never-ending cycle of creation, curation, promotion, metrics, revision, and starting over again, with the avalanche of work ready to bury you if you aren’t constantly alert.